-Ovarian cysts are fluid-filled sacs that may be simple or complex.
-They are common findings that are usually discovered incidentally on physical examination or imaging.
-Ovarian cysts can be complicated by rupture, hemorrhage, and torsion, which are considered gynecological emergencies.
+Ovarian cysts are fluid-filled structures that may be simple or complex.
+They are common findings usually discovered incidentally on physical examination or imaging.
+Ovarian cysts can cause complications, including rupture, hemorrhage, and torsion, which are considered gynecological emergencies.
 Therefore, it is essential to promptly diagnose and treat them to avoid high morbidity and mortality.
 This article reviews the evaluation, treatment, and complications of ovarian cysts and highlights the role of the interprofessional team in evaluating and treating patients with this condition.

-The adnexa is a set of structures adjacent to the uterus that consist of the ovaries and fallopian tubes.
-Even though the fallopian tubes are one of the major adnexal structures, the focus of this article will be on the ovaries and the different types of cysts that can form within the ovary.
+The adnexa is a set of structures adjacent to the uterus, consisting of the ovaries and fallopian tubes.
+Even though the fallopian tubes are one of the major adnexal structures, this article will focus on the ovaries and the different types of cysts that can form within the ovary.
 The ovaries are suspended laterally to the uterus via the utero-ovarian ligament, covered by the mesovarium, which is one of the three components of the broad ligament, and connected to the pelvic sidewall via the infundibulopelvic ligament, which is also known as the suspensory ligament of the ovary.
 The blood supply to the ovaries comes directly from the ovarian artery, a direct branch of the aorta.
 The venous drainage is unique as the right ovarian vein drains directly into the inferior vena cava, whereas the left renal vein drains the left ovarian vein.
-In premenopausal women, the ovaries function to produce numerous follicles a month, with one dominant follicle maturing and undergoing ovulation.
+In premenopausal women, the ovaries produce numerous follicles a month, with one dominant follicle maturing and undergoing ovulation.

 As a result of ovulation, a fluid-filled sac known as an ovarian cyst can form on one or both ovaries.
 Adnexal masses or ovarian cysts are not uncommon, with 20% of women developing at least one pelvic mass in their lifetime.
-More than thirty types of ovarian masses have been characterized by various subcategories, and management is determined by the characteristics of the lesion, the age of the patient, and the risk factors for malignancy.
-In women of reproductive age, most ovarian cysts are functional, benign, and do not require surgical intervention.
+Various subcategories have characterized more than thirty types of ovarian masses, and management is determined by the characteristics of the lesion, the age of the patient, and the risk factors for malignancy.
+In women of reproductive age, most ovarian cysts are functional and benign and do not require surgical intervention.
 However, ovarian cysts can lead to complications such as pelvic pain, cyst rupture, blood loss, and ovarian torsion that require prompt management.

 Risk factors for ovarian cyst formation include

 During the normal menstrual cycle, the follicular phase is characterized by increasing follicle-stimulating hormone (FSH) production.
 That leads to the selection of dominant follicles for priming to release from the ovary.
-In a normal functioning ovary, estrogen production from the dominant follicle leads to a surge of luteinizing hormone (LH), resulting in ovulation.
+In a normal functioning ovary, estrogen production from the dominant follicle leads to a luteinizing hormone surge (LH), resulting in ovulation.
 After ovulation, follicular remnants form a corpus luteum, which produces progesterone.
 This inhibits FSH and LH production.
-If pregnancy does not occur, the progesterone declines and FSH, LH rises, and the next cycle begins.
+If pregnancy does not occur, the progesterone declines, FSH and LH rise, and the next cycle begins.

 Without pregnancy, the life span of the corpus luteum is 14 days.
 If the egg is fertilized, the corpus luteum continues to secrete progesterone until its dissolution at 14 weeks, when the cysts undergo central hemorrhage.
 If the dissolution of the corpus luteum does not occur, it may result in a corpus luteal cyst, which usually grows to 3cm.
 Corpus luteal cysts can appear complex or simple, thick-walled, or contain internal debris.
 Corpus luteum cysts are always present during pregnancy and usually resolve by the end of the first trimester.
 Both follicular and corpus luteal cysts can turn into hemorrhagic cysts.
 They are generally asymptomatic and spontaneously resolve without treatment.